 Example: “Social media use among teenagers contributes to increased anxiety levels by fostering comparison culture and reducing in-person interactions.”

-Putting it together:
+Putting it Together

-“Social media use among teenagers contributes to increased anxiety levels due to constant comparison and reduced real-life social engagement.”
+Final Thesis: “Social media use among teenagers contributes to increased anxiety levels due to constant comparison and reduced real-life social engagement.”

 Adapting Thesis Statements Across Disciplines

-- In the sciences, clarity and specificity are key.
-Your thesis should reflect hypotheses and expected outcomes.
 Example: “Increased exposure to urban air pollution correlates with a rise in adolescent asthma cases.”

-- In the humanities, the thesis often includes interpretation or critique.
 Example: “Shakespeare’s portrayal of ambition in Macbeth illustrates the destructive potential of unchecked power in patriarchal societies.”

-- In the social sciences, focus on cause-effect relationships or analytical frameworks.
 Example: “Income inequality in urban areas exacerbates educational disparities among marginalized communities.”

 Refining and Testing Your Thesis